- I was involved in an incident. What do I do?

 Typically students who have never had a disciplinary case will meet with the RD.
 If you are meeting with Student Conduct it may be because this is the second violation or the violation is of a more serious nature.

-What should I do if I cannot attend my Disciplinary Meeting/Conference?
+What should I do if I cannot attend my Conduct Conference?

-If you cannot attend your Disciplinary Meeting/Conference, it is very important that you contact the Student Conduct Officer assigned to your case.
+If you cannot attend your Conduct Conference, it is very important that you contact the Student Conduct Officer assigned to your case.
 Contact information will appear in your letter.
-If you were scheduled for a Disciplinary Meeting with your Resident Director, you should contact your RD using their office extension.
-If you were scheduled for a Disciplinary Conference with The Office of Student Conduct, you should contact the Office at x3514 to reschedule the appointment.
+If you were scheduled for a Conference with your Resident Director, you should contact your RD using their office extension.
+If you were scheduled for a Conference with The Office of Student Conduct, you should contact the Office at x3514 to reschedule the appointment.
 Typically appointment times are set around class schedules - you should never miss a class for a conference!

-What happens if I miss my Disciplinary Conference/Meeting?
+What happens if I miss my Conduct Conference?

 Under the Code of Student Conduct, the Student Conduct Officer or RD has the right to make a decision on the case should a student(s) miss an appointment without prior notification.
 Absence cannot be used as a determining factor to decide whether or not you are in violation.

-Can I bring a witness to my Disciplinary Conference/Meeting?
+Can I bring a witness to my Conduct Conference?

-What is the difference between a Disciplinary Conference and a Hearing?
+What is the difference between a Conduct Conference and a Hearing?

-A Disciplinary Conference is a meeting between a single Student Conduct Officer and the charged student(s).
+A Conduct Conference is a meeting between a single Student Conduct Officer and the responding student(s).
 Witnesses are not permitted at this level of the process.
-At the hearing level, students appear before a panel of Justices.
-These justices are drawn from a pool of students and faculty/staff of the College.
-Students are able, and encouraged, to provide a list of witnesses to give statements and be questioned during a hearing.
+At the hearing level, students appear before a panel.
+These panel members are drawn from a pool of students and faculty/staff of the College.
+Reporting and Responding Students are able, and encouraged, to provide a list of witnesses to give statements and be questioned during a hearing.

 Will my parent/guardian find out about my incident?